chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

     At Lovely, we strive to deliver the best apartment marketplace, with respect to our users and our listings.
-From understanding user behavior, improving data quality, and detecting fraud, jax-sklearn is a regular tool for gathering insights, predictive modeling and improving our product.
+From understanding user behavior, improving data quality, and detecting fraud, secret-learn is a regular tool for gathering insights, predictive modeling and improving our product.
 The easy-to-read documentation and intuitive architecture of the API makes machine learning both explorable and accessible to a wide range of python developers.
-I'm constantly recommending that more developers and scientists try jax-sklearn.
+I'm constantly recommending that more developers and scientists try secret-learn.

     .. rst-class:: annotation